RISC-KC/basic_rv32s/guidelines/development_log.md

 ```verilog
 assign csr_write_enable_source = tc_csr_write_enable ? tc_csr_write_enable : WB_csr_write_enable;
 ```
 to fix it.
-(I hope this won’t create a Combinational Loop…)
+(I hope this won’t create a Combinational Loop...)

 The rest proceeds as expected except the CSR RAW issue.
 Let’s run PSTS with the updated code.
 Behavior Simulation looks identical to iverilog.
 Synthesize and go straight to PSFS, PSTS.
 Fortunately, Synthesis didn’t report loops.

-Ah… it’s almost the same, but now trap_status isn’t captured at all in the waveform.
+Ah... it’s almost the same, but now trap_status isn’t captured at all in the waveform.
 Instead of registering the outputs, do I need to make the exception decision itself synchronous?
 let’s modify.